Camps, Sports and Excursions Fund application deadline extended

 - accepting application forms from families by 13 August 2021

-- entering all applications onto the (login required) for processing before 13 August 2021
+- entering all applications onto the (staff login required) for processing before 13 August 2021

 - ensuring any monies received from the CSEF are used for the cost of camps, sport or excursions for the benefit of the eligible student